Web Video: The Horribly Slow Murderer with the Extremely Inefficient Weapon

 - Mundane Made Awesome:

-- Jack arms himself with all types of guns to beat a villain wielding only a spoon.
-AND THE VILLAIN WINS!
+- Jack arms himself with all types of guns to beat the spoon-wielding Ginosaji.
+The Ginosaji wins anyway.

-- Out of the Inferno: The Ginosaji did this after Jack tried to blow him up with a lot of TNT.
+- Out of the Inferno: The Ginosaji does this after Jack tried to blow him up with a ton of TNT.

 - Overly Long Gag: The Ginosaji will hit you with a spoon again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again and again...
 Well, you get the picture.